localgoods/heythanks/README.md

 ## Stack

-Built with Node and React.
-Thanks to [Shopify/shopify-app-node](https://github.com/Shopify/shopify-app-node) for the boilerplate.
+Built with Node, Koa, Apollo, React and Postgres.
+Check out [Shopify/shopify-app-node](https://github.com/Shopify/shopify-app-node) for a simpler boilerplate.

 ## Usage

-Development workflow TBD.
+Using the Shopify CLI, configure your .env to point to HeyThanks Dev app, then serve and test your changes on the local-goods-dawn-development store. *Todo: insert commands below.*

 ## License